dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DIGNITY-BASED SYSTEM RECONSTRUCTION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Sibhalela uxolelo.
 Sizinzisa isidima njengesiseko sesakhiwo esitsha. <br>
-// Siba sisakhelo.
+// Siba liqonga lexeshana lokwakha.
 Uya kubizwa kwakhona. <br>
 // We encode forgiveness.
 We stabilize dignity as the foundation of the new structure. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>